 His first branch is a hit, but what now?
 How quickly should he expand?
 Should future clubs be in the same neighborhood (to take advantage of word-of-mouth) or spread across the city (to avoid cannibalization)?
-When should he expand into a new cities, and which ones?
+When should he expand into new cities, and which ones?
 Should he pick cities with similar demographics (to expand a known model) or explicitly choose something different (to prove that his idea will work anywhere)?
-Should he pursue a franchise model or keep the clubs as company owned?
+Should he pursue a franchise model or keep the clubs company-owned?

 Most importantly (since any of his future expansion plans depends on bringing additional capital into the business) how should he present his current success – and future plans – in a way that best ensures he’ll find fund-raising success.

 I’m clearly biased, but it’s a fascinating discussion in which we talk about my principles for determining appropriate next steps.
 (Hint: it’s not franchising, and future plans need to keep in mind what investors may be looking for).
 Although you’re probably not on the verge of launching your own table tennis club, I think this guidance will help any entrepreneur who is struggling with their next steps.